ipfabric/docs/docs/IP_Fabric_GUI/diagrams/how_to_use_path-lookup.md

 When evaluating security rules and security appliances on the path check traffic on `L7`, an application can be checked on the path lookup.

-It’s almost impossible to standardize application names across all vendors.
+It's almost impossible to standardize application names across all vendors.
 You can define your own application name with regular expressions.

-!!!
-Info
+!!! info

-    An application name input is just a string, so it needs to be defined exactly as in a security rule!
+    The application name input is simply a string, so it must be defined exactly as it appears in a security rule!

 ![Application](pathlookup/pathlookup_application.png)